Santa Cruz do Sul University Private Natural Heritage Reserve

 The Private Reserve of Natural Heritage (RPPN) of University of Santa Cruz do Sul (Unisc) is a protected area created in 2009, through Ordinance nº 16, of March 18, having an area of 221,39 hectares, being nowadays one of the largest protected area of this category (RPPN) in Rio Grande do Sul state, Brazil.
 This preservation area is within the Atlantic Forest Biome and the predominant vegetation is the seasonal deciduous forest.

 Location

 The Private Reserve of Natural Heritage (RPPN) of University of Santa Cruz do Sul is located in municipality of Sinimbu in Rio Grande do Sul state, Brazil, distant about 48 km north of municipality of Santa Cruz do Sul.
-Unfortunately it is the only RPPN present in the highlands scarp region in this state, although the creation of Preservation Areas in this region in order to protect the last primary forest fragments of this region had been suggested years ago.
+Unfortunately it is the only RPPN present in the highlands scarp region in this state, although the creation of Preservation Areas in this region in order to protect the last primary forest fragments of this region had been suggested in 2003.